Service Detail

 Delivery Process

-- Stakeholder updates for district or campus leadership
+- Stakeholder updates for district facilities teams, university project managers, and campus leadership with concrete milestone reporting

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.